- Aim of this page

 What happens next?

-On receipt of your completed application relevant details will be processed.
-If you application is not eligible to be disregarded you will receive a letter to that effect.
+If your application is not eligible to be disregarded you will receive a letter to that effect.
 In all other cases you will receive an acknowledgement that your application has been received and is being processed.

 The Home Office will then contact all relevant data controllers and request them to review their records and provide copies of any relevant documents to the Home Secretary to enable a decision to be made.